pegaltier/awesome-utils-dev/utils-coding/utils-angular.md

 - wrong usage of services.
 IE: usage inside the constructor of others services which are mutually linked.
 - wrong usage of providedIn.
 IE: the service must not belong to the module you want to provide it to.

+## BAD PRACTICES

+- usage of ::ng-deep without :host is going to affect the css of the others components, the style isolation principle is broken, the way to avoid that is using :host ::ng-deep

+## JOIN AN EXISTING PROJECTS

+- review the rooting modules in order to understand the architecture of the app
+- check all the mixin and variables scss files in order to know what should be reused

 ## INTERVIEW

 ### BREAKING ICE QUESTIONS: